DrewBogdan/discord-music-py/README.md

 the bot to play mp3's that i put in the sound folder myself, and ran the command for.

-At this point Almost none of that refrence code exists in the program anymore, but It was a big help in helping me understand how the discord API works, and where to start from.
+At this point Almost none of that refrence code exists in the program anymore, Where the remaining refrence code can be found is in main.py, the set up of the bot was given to me and there was no need to change it at the current build of the bot. but all of the refrence doe was a big help in helping me understand how the discord API works, and where to start from.